 Life was pretty normal.
 A good social life, a job that was bearable.
-And now, not only are you unable to leave the house and see friends, but you’ve just found out you’ve been made redundant.
+But you’ve just found out you’ve been made redundant.

 1. Allow yourself to mourn.

-Being made redundant, if it’s a job you had for a long time, can also trigger the stages of grief (which some of are already in due to the pandemic).
+Being made redundant, if it’s a job you had for a long time, can also trigger the stages of grief.
 This can look like:

 - denial (I’m fine, whatever, who cares, I hated that job anyway)

 - anger (how dare they do this to me)